boodah-consulting/n-vyro-governance/README.md

 ## Values

- **Community Centric**: We are small at the moment, but we aim to grow into a stable, well-established group that is an extension of its community.
+ **Community Centric**: We are small, but we aim to grow into a stable, well-established group intertwined with the community.

- **Tech for Good**: Not all problems can be solved with technology.
-We recognise this and aim to use technology as a utility or assistant, not a panacea for all solutions.
+ **Tech for Good**: Not all solutions require technology.
+We recognise this and aim to use technology as a utility or assistant, not a panacea.

  **Work Smart**: We have spent most of our lives working with ineffective systems.
 We aim to solve problems our community have, not create new ones.

- **Self Sustainability**: From helping others grow locally to creating social/business systems that provide more social impact than profit.
+ **Self Sustainability**: Helping others grow locally, to creating social/business systems that provide more social impact than profit.
 We believe that these do not need to take more than they give.

- **Equity**: We believe that everyone has value.
-With this vision, we aim to not only help others utilise their skills, but we also strive to make our products available to as many people as possible, regardless of their privilege or lack thereof.
+ **Equity**: We aim to not only help others utilise their skills but also strive to make our products available to as many people as possible, regardless of their privilege or lack thereof.

- **Collaboration**: We firmly believe in order for things to improve that we have to work together.
-This is needed when it comes to internal business and the community.
-Having the community steering change and working closely with us to achieve their goals.
+ **Collaboration**: This is needed when it comes to building something bigger than ourselves.
+Our workers and community are our core and work closely with us to achieve their goals.

- **Transparency**: As with all companies, we believe that we have something that can help others and the world.
-But unlike other companies, we strive to keep as much of our practices in the open as much as possible.
+ **Transparency**: As with all companies, we believe that we have something that can help others; and the world.
+Unlike other companies, we strive to keep our practices in the open as much as pragmatically possible.

- **Modularity**: Not only do we value using them from an engineering perspective, but we also find it vital in how we work and organise as a collective.
+ **Modularity**: Whenever things need to either be logically broken up or whether they are becoming too big.
+We are in favour of using this to help simplify our practices, processes and thinking.

 ## Mission

-n-vyro.io's mission is to provide a more sustainable and reliable way for people to grow, regardless of the area they reside in.
+[n-vyro.io](https://n-vyro.io) mission is to provide a more sustainable and reliable way for people to grow and control their environment, regardless of the area they reside.

-Aims:
- * Give users control of their environments
- * Standardise how people set up their growing environments
- * Make growing more accessible to others
- * Simplify smart devices

 ## Products

+[n-vyro.io](https://n-vyro.io) has various products in its ecosystem.
+Each device has its job, and it does that job very well.

 ![Product Line](http://www.n-vyro.io/images/product_line.png)